London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 • Plumbing: Ask about the condition of the plumbing and the types of pipes in the home.
 If it’s an older home, ask whether polybutylene pipes are present, as they were banned after 1995.

-• Foundation or structural issues: Structural issues are usually a deal-breaker for home purchases.
+• Foundation or structural issues: These are usually deal-breakers for home purchases.
 Even if there are no significant problems, don’t forget to ask whether there are any concerns with the interior or exterior foundation, such as cracks or sloping.

 • Insulation: Ask how well-insulated the home is; the inspector will need to check the attic.
 This is a red flag if the inspector doesn’t check the attic.

-• Drainage: Ask the inspector about how water drains from the home and whether any areas could be a concern for pooling.
+• Drainage: Ask the inspector how water drains from the home and whether any areas could pose a pooling risk.

 • Sewage: Ask where the sewage goes and ensure you fully understand this plumbing system.